LAB MEMBERS

 PhD Student

 Olabisi Atofarati is a PhD student in the NEGEC Lab, Department of Biology, Howard University, Washington DC.
 Her research focuses on understanding the diet compositions and microbiomes in the gut contents of freshwater and marine fishes from African aquatic ecosystems.
-She graduated from the University of Ilorin, Nigeria, with a First Class Honors in BS in Zoology.
-She also graduated with a Distinction in MS in Environmental Biology from the University of Abuja, Nigeria.
+She graduated with a First Class Honors in BS Zoology.
+She also graduated with a Distinction in MS Environmental Biology.
 She is keen on understanding how anthropogenic activities threaten ecosystems and how climate change impacts biodiversity.
 Outside the lab, Ms Olabisi loves spending time with my family and cooking.

 Amaya Everett